Articles of Incorporation and Rules

 https://elaws.e-gov.go.jp/document?lawid=323AC0000000200

-The justifiable reasons set forth in the preceding two Articles mean any of the following cases:
+Article 12 Justifiable reasons as set forth in the preceding two articles refer to any of the following cases:

 • When the claimant does not meet the qualifications set forth in the preceding two articles